-The Chicago Cubs’ Jake Arrieta has thrown the majors’ 293rd no-hitter, blanking the Cubs for a 2-0 win at Dodger Stadium.
+The Chicago Cubs’ Jake Arrieta has thrown the majors’ 293rd no-hitter, blanking the Los Angeles Dodgers for a 2-0 win at Dodger Stadium.

 Arrieta walked just one and fanned 12 on the night, blazing through the ninth inning by striking out the side.
 The only other Dodgers base runner reached on a Starlin Castro error in the third inning.
 But Castro reached out for a liner with two outs in the seventh to save Arrieta’s no-no.